geoff-maddock/secret-lodge/SECRET LODGE - Cheat Sheet.md

   - place a worker on the market space
   - trade resources for coins at the going rate in the district
   - you can trade in any district that you have a lodge

+- Draw:  Spend an influence to draw a card from the deck, or spend two influence to draw a specific card from their own secrets.
+- Level Up:  Spend the cost to raise the rank of their grand master.
+This makes them harder to assasinate and more powerful in the endgame

+### Play Pawns
+  - You can play a pawn from your conspiracy board to any location.
+If there is an associated cost, pay that, although there may not be.
+    - Gain any relevant reward
+    - Pawn plays
+      - Workers can be placed in open factory slots
+      - Occultists can be placed in the outer ring of the astral circle

+- Add a building
+  - To add an additional building, pay the associated cost on your player board
+  - Add another building token to the additional slots on your board.

 - Build a Building
   You can build a building if you have one available.